riverbed/Riverbed-Community-Toolkit/SteelHead/Azure-Cloud-Cookbooks/104-Backup-and-Restore/README.md

-# Backup and restore of a Cloud SteelHead using Azure snopshots
+# Backup and restore of a Cloud SteelHead using Azure snapshots
 The following cookbook contains a description of ansible playbooks that backup and restore a **Cloud SteelHead**.

 ## Backup or Restore the Cloud SteelHead using a docker container
-Backup workflow consists of the following parts:
+Backup and Restore workflow consists of the following parts:
 1. Docker container which runs [Ansible](https://www.ansible.com/)

 ### Clone the Repo to your favourite location